A Consultancy's Positioning Has the Single Biggest Impact on the Buying Decision

-I often ask consultancies: "If someone asks your past client what you, as a consultant, do, what would be the answer?
-Will your client be able to say without hesitating or having to think for more than five seconds what you, as a consultant, bring to the table?
-Will their answer encourage others to hire you?
+I often ask consultancies: "If someone asks your past client what you, as a consultancy, do, what would be the answer?
+Will your client be able to say without hesitating or having to think for more than five seconds what your firm brings to the table?
+Will their answer encourage others to hire you?"

 Let’s start with the basics – defining positioning.

 Positioning is a company's place within a marketplace.
 It’s a statement, the way it is perceived on the market, and the parameters the consultancy sets for their own work and engagement with clients.

 A strong positioning statement follows the following structure: XYZ

 - Y = the impact/output as a consultancy

 - Z = the approach to producing that output

 I help consultancy firms improve revenue and profit by winning the right clients as the go-to experts

 - Target audience = consultancies